Analysis

 Polynomial Invariants

 On the Polynomials tab, you can view several polynomial invariants of the link and of the link diagram.
+Which polynomials you see will depend upon whether your link diagram is classical or virtual.

 If you have opted not to use unicode symbols, then you will see this as a polynomial in either t or sqrt_t.

-HOMFLY-PT
+HOMFLY-PT (classical only)

 The HOMFLY-PT polynomial is a two-variable polynomial with two common formulations: one in the variables (α, z) and one in the variables (l, m).
 These formulations give different polynomials, which are related via a simple substitution.
 Regina offers a pair of buttons beside the HOMFLY-PT polynomial for you to choose which formulation is displayed.

-Kauffman bracket
+Kauffman bracket (classical and virtual)

 The Kauffman bracket is a property of the link diagram, not an invariant of the link, and is related to the Jones polynomial by a simple substitution.
 See Adams [Ada94] for a simple combinatorial introduction to the Kauffman bracket and the Jones polynomial.